 I’ve loved Baked Apples ever since I was a child.
 I love the texture- soft and smooth like applesauce; but firm enough to hold its shape.
 I love scraping the apple off the skin and then eating the skin by itself.
 There are so many variations of Baked Apples.
 You can stuff them with dried fruits and nuts.
 You can pour honey or silan in the center.
 You can spoon brown or white sugar in the center mixed with cinnamon and allspice.
 Alternatively, you can mix nutmeg or cardamom with the sugar.
 The following recipe is what I grew up with and my family really loves.
 We usually ate them as is; but try adding a scoop of sorbet or ice cream to make them extra special.

 For another comfort food made from apples. try my Applesauce.

 - 8 large Rome apples washed, labels removed

 - 1 teaspoon Ground Allspice

 - 1 apple corer

 - 1 baking pan large enough to hold apples

 - foil paper

 - Mix sugar with cinnamon and allspice.
 Place apples in baking pan and fill each center with sugar and spice mixture.
-Pour in enough hot water to reach one-half way up the apples.
+Spread a little bit over the top of the apples as well.
+Pour in enough hot water to reach half way up the apples.
 Cover with foil and place in center of the oven.
 Bake apples for 30-45 minutes.
-When you begin to smell the aroma wafting through your kitchen, lift a corner of the foil and peek at the apples.
-They are done when you see the apples coming away from the skin and they look a little spongy.
+In about 30 minutes, when you begin to smell the aroma wafting through your kitchen, lift a corner of the foil and peek at the apples.
+They are done when you see the apples coming away from the skin and puffing up.
 Remove pan from oven and let apples cool.
-Carefully lift each one out of the water and place in a serving bowl.
-Serve warm or c old.
+Carefully lift each one out of the water and place in a serving dish.
+Serve warm or cold.